Landscape Design course curriculum

 An overview of potential career paths and professional development available for students who formally develop skills and knowledge related to building construction.
 This lesson includes a summary of math and science concepts important to building professionals as well as applications of modern technologies to the construction workplace.
 The lesson concludes with an overview of general workplace safety practices and applications of personal protection equipment.

 Students will learn to begin the design process using client interviews and site evaluations.
-This lesson also teach basic sketching and drawing principles and combine those with elements of the site evaluation and client interview to create a rough concept diagram.
+This lesson also teaches basic sketching and drawing principles and combine those with elements of the site evaluation and client interview to create a rough concept diagram.

 This lesson covers the development of the overall design theme and the establishment of lawn and planting areas based on the theme developed.
 Lesson coverage also includes the addition of pathways and patios to the development of the design.
 The student continues to develop presentation skills through the use of grid lines and detailed drawing features to their plan.